Please complete the following information.

-Lemonade, especially during the summer, and most wheat beers.
+I enjoy lemonade, especially during the summer, and a wide variety of beer.
 I mainly drink water and tea these days, though.

 I'm pretty conservative.
 I tend to think of myself as a moderate conservative, but most people scoff at that notion and a recent Political Compass score of Economic Left/Right: 4.12 & Social Libertarian/Authoritarian: 3.03 makes me think I'm less "moderate" than I used to be.
 In my academia environment I'm often perceived (sometimes jokingly, oftentimes not) to be hyper-omgwtfbbq-right-wing; but so would anyone who self-identifies as even "questioningly conservative".
 I would not be averse to voting for Democrats who were pro-life, pro-military, and generally moderate.
 Several of the DINOs that the DNC ran in the 2006 election to gain seats in "Red States" appealed to me.
 I do have worries, however, that even if they are worthy candidates to support that the power they give their national party (the party of Pelosi, et al.) is not worth it.

-Roman Catholic, but nearly non-practicing at this point, mostly due to my own faults (in part due to laziness, in part do to selfishness, and in large part due to my inability to get over the resentment I feel against the Church for Her pie-in-the-sky stance on Catholic education).
-Nonetheless, in my heart of hearts, I still truly believe in this quote: "Ecumenism cannot be undertaken at the expense of the truth." -- Msgr.
+Roman Catholic, having recently returned to the Church after years of being practically non-practicing (mostly due to my own faults - laziness, selfishness, and inability to get over the resentment I feel against the Church for Her pie-in-the-sky stance on Catholic education).
+Nonetheless, in my heart of hearts, I always truly believed in this quote: "Ecumenism cannot be undertaken at the expense of the truth." -- Msgr.
 Georg Gaenswein

-Baroque and Classical Modern alt rock ... though I don't think it's groundbreaking or "great" music, I enjoy listening to it. late 50's through early 70's rock.
+Baroque and Classical 90's-to-modern alt rock ... though I don't think it's groundbreaking or "great" music, I enjoy listening to it.
+Late 50's through early 70's rock.